sanliverpool13/SortableChallenge/README.md

 The platform had methods to check whether the current auction's site was valid, whether a bid's bidder was valid.
 The auction had methods to check whether the bids is larger than the floor amount and whether the unit being bid on was valid.

+## Testing
+I tested the algorithm by running `npm test`, and by running the docker container as well.
+I hope I didn't miss anything.